PDF-version also available.

 What is interesting about this programming language, is that it has a number of features no other programming language has (as far the the author knows):

-Persistence: Programs written in progsbase have longevity and are highly resistant to software rot.
+Timelessness: Programs written in progsbase have extensive longevity and are highly resistant to software rot.

 Translatable: Programs written in progsbase can be translated between programming languages losslessly.
 Progsbase therefore also is in other programming languages, so it can be written using the tooling of existing programming languages.